Creating To Do Lists In WordPress

 Import/Export

-To access this function, click on the ‘Import/Export’ tab in your plugin settings area …
+To access this function, click on the ‘Import/Export’ tab in your plugin settings section …

 Exporting To-Do List Data

-To export and download your data settings click on the ‘Download Export File’ …
+To export and download your to-do list data settings click on the ‘Download Export File’ …

-In addition to exporting to-do list data from the ‘Import/Export’ tab, you can also export data by going to your admin menu and choosing Tools > Export …
+In addition to exporting list data from the ‘Import/Export’ tab, you can also export data by going to your admin menu and choosing Tools > Export …

 Importing To-Do List Data

-To import a previously saved to-do list data file, click on the ‘Browse’ button next to the ‘Choose File to Import’ field …
+Importing a previously saved to-do list data file is easy.
+Just click on the ‘Browse’ button next to the ‘Choose File to Import’ field …

-Select the file in your hard drive or external drive and click ‘Open’ …
+Locate the previously saved to-do list data file in your hard drive or external drive and click ‘Open’ …

-After uploading the data file, click on ‘Import Settings’ …
+Once uploading your data file, click on ‘Import Settings’ …

 The data from the existing to-do file will be imported.